 Medication management: There are no specific medications used to treat self-harm; however, it may be recommended that some of our patients take antidepressants or other psychiatric medications to help alleviate the distress that is caused by disorders that self-harm is frequently symptomatic of.
 All patients who are prescribed medications will meet with a psychiatrist daily for medication management.

-Individual therapy sessions: Held on an as-needed basis, individual therapy sessions are a time where patients can meet privately with a therapist.
+Individual therapy sessions: Held on an as-needed basis at our treatment center, individual therapy sessions are a time where patients can meet privately with a therapist.
 These sessions can help men and women learn how to cope with stress and identify triggers that may have led to the onset of self-harming behaviors.

 Group therapy sessions: Group therapy is held four times a day and includes a wide variety of topics.
 Some of the major topics included in group sessions can include stress management, anger management, effectively expressing emotions, communication, and life skills.

-Family therapy sessions: After an initial session that is held at the time of admission, family therapy is held on an as-needed basis.
+Family therapy sessions: After an initial session that is held at the time of admission, family therapy is held on an as-needed basis at our hospital.
 Additionally, family education is provided to those who have a family member in our treatment center, which can provide loved ones with support and education about self-harm.